 TypeScript SDK

-npm install fastpaca
+npm install @fastpaca/fastpaca

 1. Create (or load) a context

-import { createClient } from 'fastpaca';
+import { createClient } from '@fastpaca/fastpaca';

 const fastpaca = createClient({